Chanchal Chowdhury: Public image and other work

 Writing for The Daily Star, Shah Alam Shazu comments that Chowdhury's performance in Aynabaji (2016) "propelled him as everyone's favourite actor", while his portrayal of Misir Ali in Debi (2018) "made him synonymous to the role for the current generation of Misir Ali fans".
 Chowdhury's mentor Mamunur Rashid defines him as an "ideal actor", noting that his hardwork and perseverance brought him success, while Syed Ahmed Shawki, who directed him in Karagar, named Chowdhury as "one of the finest actors of this time".
 In national media outlets, Chowdhury is often described as one of the highly acclaimed and successful actors of Bangla cinema.

 In addition to Bangladesh, Chowdhury has acquired a significant fanbase in the Indian Bengal, where his films have drawn popularity and have also been remade by local Indian film industries.
-Four films starring Chowdhury—Monpura (2009), Ayanbaji (2016), Debi (2018) and Hawa (2022)—rank among the highest-grossing Bangladeshi films, and the latter two also are top-grossing Bangladeshi films in the international market.
+Four films starring Chowdhury—Monpura (2009), Aynabaji (2016), Debi (2018) and Hawa (2022)—rank among the highest-grossing Bangladeshi films, and the latter two also are top-grossing Bangladeshi films in the international market.
 Agnideb Bandyopadhyay of The Telegraph credits the actor as the foremost propeller of Bengali media into the global scene, noting, "There is a new dimension to Chanchal Chowdhury that is unlocked with every project that he embarks on, where his fandom knows no borders or lines."
 In 2023, Chowdhury received the Shera Bangali (Best Bengali) Award in Kolkata at ABP Ananda Shera Bangali Shommanona ceremony.

 Chowdhury has garnered a reputation for being extremely selective about his projects.
 In 2009, after Monpura became a major hit, he was flooded by over 150 film offers but declined all of them.
 In his own words, "out of a sea of offers, I pick the one that resonates with my artistic soul".
 A writer for The Business Standard praises the actor's quality-over-quantity approach, contrasting it with his contemporaries who "are more worried about how they measure up to Shah Rukh Khan and Tom Cruise".

 Chowdhury is a celebrity endorser of multiple brands, including Bashundhra Tissue and Chik herbal hair color.
 In 2016, Chowdhury and actress Nusrat Imrose Tisha became ambassadors for mobile phone service company Robi Axiata Limited, for a period of two years.
 He and Tisha are also part of the Ritu project that aims at spreading public health awareness on menstruation, and he is associated with Bashundhra's campaign on improving public perception of autistic people.
 In August 2022, Chowdhury became the ambassador of Shikhbo, Jitbo, an educational startup aiming to enrich learning experience for students.